python151/emilymiller.xyz/main/content/post/how-to-kernel-pwn.md

 ## Running with docker (but unhinged)!

 To take this a step further, we can completely automate the build process, so that the entire thing is done in Docker.
+The major benefit of this is completely reproducable builds, but the major downside being the fact that it relies on docker caching layers to stop the kernel from fully rebubilding itself every time.
+In production, I recommend splitting this into two (one for building the filesystem / kernel, and the other for running VM).
 An example of this can be seen below:

 ```Dockerfile
 FROM debian:unstable@sha256:cc1675ddb1073d19ba9ef6fe9b9c625eceb02fccb9c0f7afbb4e60f16325c91d AS fs_builder